The object-orientation paradigm was similarly developed to make programming large projects easier and less error-prone.

 The term “Object Orientation” was coined by Alan Kay while he was a graduate student in the late 60’s.
 Alan Kay, Dan Ingalls, Adele Goldberg, and others created the first object-oriented language, Smalltalk , which became a very influential language from which many ideas were borrowed.
 To Alan, the essential core of object-orientation was three properties a language could possess: 1

 - Message passing

 - Dynamic binding

 Let’s break down each of these ideas, and see how they helped address some of the problems we’ve identified in this chapter.

 Encapsulation refers to breaking programs into smaller units that are easier to read and reason about.
-In an object-oriented language these units are classes and objects, and the data contained in this units is protected from being changed by code outside the unit through information hiding.
+In an object-oriented language these units are classes and objects, and the data contained in these units is protected from being changed by code outside the unit through information hiding.